LITTLE CLACTON PARISH COUNCIL

 MINUTES OF THE MEETING OF THE PARISH COUNCIL HELD AT THE

 Chairperson: J Cutting

-Councillors: M Balbirnie, P De Vaux Balbirnie, L Gray, M Reed, J Rowland, S Rowland, R Smith, J Smith-Daye, B Ward.
+Councillors: M Balbirnie, P De Vaux Balbirnie, D Botterell, L Gray, M Reed, H Smith, R Smith, J Smith-Daye, J Taylor, B Ward.

 Essex County Councillor Andy Erskine

 Clerk: Mrs G Loach